John Fetterman: 2018

 On November 14, 2017, Fetterman announced that he would run for the Democratic nomination for lieutenant governor of Pennsylvania, challenging, among others, incumbent lieutenant governor Mike Stack.
 Stack was seen as a vulnerable incumbent after the Pennsylvania inspector general launched an investigation into Stack regarding allegations that he mistreated his staff and Pennsylvania state troopers.
 Fetterman was endorsed by Vermont senator Bernie Sanders, Pittsburgh mayor Bill Peduto and former Pennsylvania governor and Philadelphia mayor Ed Rendell.
 On May 15, Fetterman won the Democratic primary for lieutenant governor with 38% of the vote.
-Fetterman was a part of the Democratic ticket along with incumbent governor Tom Wolf.
+He was a part of the Democratic ticket along with incumbent governor Tom Wolf.
 On November 6, 2018, Wolf and Fetterman defeated the Republican ticket of Scott Wagner and Jeff Bartos in the general election.

 Tenure

 Fetterman being sworn in as Lieutenant Governor in 2019 in the Pennsylvania State Senate chamber.

 Fetterman was sworn into office as the lieutenant governor of Pennsylvania on January 15, 2019, replacing Mike Stack.
 One of the first tasks Governor Tom Wolf gave him was to look into legalizing marijuana statewide.
 Fetterman went on a statewide tour, visiting all 67 Pennsylvania counties, and spoke to residents about legalization.
 After completing his tour, he published a report on his findings.